When I started doing Yoga, I only practiced for a few minutes a day. Now I regularly practice 30 minutes to an hour every day with ease.

 • Have reminders, like a mat or cushion in your yoga spot

-Looking back on my success building a daily habit, all these things were in place.
+Looking back on my success in building a daily habit, all these things were in place.
 My teachers had all suggested at least one of them.
-I had sinus issues, depression, and a lack of clarity in my life, and step by step, with daily practice and the help of my teachers, I manage these problems successfully, and as a result feel much happier and healthier.
+I had sinus issues, depression, and a lack of clarity in my life, and step by step, with daily practice and the help of my teachers, I manage these problems successfully, and as a result, feel much happier and healthier.

 You can too.
 Please contact me to book a free private consultation or group lesson to find out how yoga can help you to reduce or eliminate pain, both physical and emotional, and help you live your most joyous life!